What Are Flying Blue Miles Worth?

 - Avoid short-haul Economy: Usually poor value unless using Promo Rewards

-- Calculate before booking: Always do the math on value per mile using our calculator
+- Calculate before booking: Always do the math on value per mile.
+Above EUR 0.012 is good, above EUR 0.02 is excellent

 The Value Formula